aws-samples/amazon-codeguru-java-detectors/README.md

 ## Try out the CodeGuru Reviewer GitHub Action on this example repo

-You can use this code repository to try out CodeGuru Reviewer at no cost to your AWS account
+You can use this code repository to try out CodeGuru Reviewer using your AWS credentials

 ### Prequisites